martabal/docker-immich/README.md

 ## Updating the Container

-Most of our images are static, versioned, and require an image update and container recreation to update the app.
-We do not recommend or support updating apps inside the container.
 Check the [Application Setup](#application-setup) section for recommendations for the specific image.

-Instructions for updating containers:
+Instructions for updating the container:

 ### Via Docker Compose